US lawmakers want answers about Idaho gold mine process

 The lawmakers in the letter to Forest Service Chief Vicki Christiansen also want the agency to provide to Congress a list of all proposed hard rock mines where a company sought or received non-federal representative status and the ability to participate in writing such documents.

 Babete Anderson, spokeswoman for the Forest Service, didn’t immediately return a call from the AP.
-The Forest Service at the local level typically responds to Congressional inquiries within 10 days.
+The Forest Service at the local level typically responds to congressional inquiries within 10 days.

 “The letter is inaccurate and misleading,” said Laurel Sayer, CEO of Midas Gold Idaho.
 “Midas Gold’s non-federal representative status is not new or unusual and ultimately has already and will continue to increase collaboration.”